Student Life Mission Statement

 Health and Counseling Services

 The health and counseling services provided by The Sage Colleges are intended to assist students in reaching an optimal level of health and wellness.
-The staff includes nurse practitioners, registered nurses, and licensed mental health professionals.
+The staff includes nurse practitioners and licensed mental health professionals.

 The Wellness Center is located in Kellas Hall on the Troy campus and Kahl Campus Center (lower level) on the Albany campus.